NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

     then when Condtion(Property) to Remainderman Property
 </pre>

-<p>Fee Simple Subject to Condition Subsequent.
+Fee Simple Subject to Condition Subsequent.
 Here title is not automatically transferred upon occurence of the condtion.
-Instead the Grantor must do some affirmative and verifiable act (in this example "entering" the property), to reclaim the title.</p>
+Instead the Grantor must do some affirmative and verifiable act (in this example "entering" the property), to reclaim the title.

 <pre>
 feeSimpleSubjectToConditionSubsequent(Property, Grantee, Condition, Enters) =